-The news that is shared does not mention that in addition to her her sister Mariya Muzychuk did not go to Saudi Arabia either.
+The news that is shared does not mention that in addition to her sister Mariya Muzychuk did not go to Saudi Arabia either.
 In addition, the news comments that Anna is a triple chess champion.
 It is not very clear what she is a champion of.
 In chess there are several world champions in different modalities.
 If we talk about classical chess Anna was never world champion.
 Yes, it was his sister Mariya Muzychuk in 2015.

 Therefore, it must be that she was a champion in other varieties of chess, fast chess.
-Fast chess is subdivided according to time controls, into fast chess, lightning chess, and bullet chess.
+Fast chess is subdivided according to time controls, into fast chess, blitz chess, and bullet chess.
 And this is where Anna Muzychuk was effectively champion three times.
 Specifically in 2014 and 2016 he won the blitz world chess championship and in 2016 the fast chess world championship.

 The importance of contrasting the news